byte-zone/ByteZone_Injector/README.md

 2. Manual mapping (planned for future release)
 3. Thread hijacking (planned for future release)

-### NOTE
+> [!NOTE]
-Kernel injection, manual mapping, and thread hijacking features are not yet available in this version.
+> Kernel injection, manual mapping, and thread hijacking features are not yet available in this version.